 Ref.
-Category Priority Complete By M1 Common Area Fire Doors Low 14/Nov/2023
+Category Priority Complete By

+M1 Common Area Fire Doors No Timescale

-Finding/Observation
+Finding/ Observation Action/Recommendation n

-The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
-This is in-line with the Home Office Guide benchmark standard for a low-rise premises where smoke control is possible and flat entrance doors open directly into the common area stairway.
-It was observed that a plastic air transfer grille had been installed within the residents storeroom fire door next to flat 110.
-All of the residents storeroom fire doors only have two hinges fitted.
+fixtures f were ide combine the Hom premises doors op dents storeroom fire doors appear to be original from when the premises was first constructed and entified as notional FD30 fire doors (note, without ed intumescent cold smoke seals).
+This is in-line with ne Office Guide benchmark standard for a low-rise s where smoke control is possible and flat entrance oen directly into the common area stairway.
+All of the s storeroom fire doors only have two hinges fitted. premises, provide a third as during a major refurbishme central fire rated hinge to all doors, including the one fitted a.